Metro Transit rolling stock

 The opening of the Metro Blue Line in 2004 marked the beginning of Metro Transit's expansion into rail transit, 50 years after the last Twin Cities Rapid Transit streetcars were taken out of service.
 Several new rail transit projects are either under construction or in planning stages and more are expected to be explored in the near future.
 Metro Transit will likely be acquiring a significant amount of rolling stock as these new projects move forward.

 Light rail

-The Twin Cities region has two active light rail lines, the Blue Line, and the Green Line, and an extension to the Green Line, the Southwest Corridor, is currently under construction.
+The Twin Cities region has two active light rail lines, the Blue Line, and the Green Line, and an extension to the Green Line is currently under construction.
 As of 2020, 64 light rail cars are in service and delivery of 27 additional cars is underway.